jpreese/CSharpUnitTestingBestPractices/README.md

 # Unit Testing in C#
-[//]: # (robkeim: Great stuff here!
-I don't know where I'd put it but one thing that would be helpful to know for people learning about unit tests is that you should test both positive and negative behavior.
-It's common for people when starting out to only test the cases they expect to work, and not the cases that you know won't work.)

 ## Purpose
 The purpose of this best practices document is to offer suggested best practices when writing unit tests in C#.